chris-townsend/project-three/README.md

 #

 -   #### Wireframes
 Due to the style of the project, the wireframe has been kept basic.
-Some added styles might of changed since initially creating the wireframe.
+Some added styles might have changed since initially creating the wireframe.

 ![Hangman wireframe](./readme-content/images/hangman-wireframe.webp)

 -   #### Colour Scheme

- The colour scheme for this project relies heavily on the colours available through a system call called OS which is built-in within Python.
+ The colour scheme for this project relies heavily on the colours available through a system call called OS.
+The OS module is part of the standard library within Python 3 but you must still import it.
 The package has allowed a few colours to be applied to text within the terminal.
 The colours outside the terminal have been designed to match the style of the game.
-The 'Run Program' button has the original style with added style to the scroll bar to make it blend in with the terminal screen.
-Contrast checks have been done to ensure the 'Run Program' button and text present are of a high enough contrast to be easily read.
+The 'Run Game' button has the original style with added style to the scroll bar to make it blend in with the terminal screen.
+Contrast checks have been done to ensure the 'Run Game' button and text present are of a high enough contrast to be easily read.

 ![Colour-scheme](./readme-content/images/colour-scheme.webp)

 I found this image while searching for how to add colour to the terminal on [Stack Overflow](https://stackoverflow.com/).
 It was very useful for deciding on what colours to use for my project. *note: `\33[5m` and `\33[6m` are blinking. credit to [qubodup](https://stackoverflow.com/users/188159/qubodup) for the image and great post!*

-The colours used for text through-out the game are:
+The colours used for text throughout the game are:

 - `YELLOW` = `'\033[33m'`
   - Used for Input When a user first enters their name